Travelling to an EU country or Northern Ireland

 Check the rules of the country you’re travelling to for any additional restrictions or requirements before you travel.

 Our vets are authorised to facilitate the export and travel of your pet but please remember obtaining a Animal Health Certificate takes time and you should begin the process at least 1 month before you travel.
-The cost for the Animal Health Certificate is £135
+The cost for the Animal Health Certificate including consult is £160

 The information on which countries this pertains to is available from: Gov.UK for the latest information